Rivert97/normativity-rag/docs/scripts/extract_info.md

     python run.py extract_info -f /path/to/file.pdf

+Process a PDF file and save the data as CSV for latter processing.
+The output csv can be passed to *run.py get_embeddings* script:

+    python run.py extract_info -f /path/to/file.pdf -t csv -o /path/to/out.csv

 Process a PDF file and save the output text in a file:

     python run.py extract_info -f /path/to/file.pdf -o /path/to/out.txt